-Although this study has some important limitations, we believe that the implications of this work are rather extensive beyond what we have presented and possibly can imagine.
+Although this study is not without limitations, we believe that the implications of this work are rather extensive beyond what we have presented and possibly can imagine.
 First, using well-functioning automated tools renders the possibility for reviewers not to make unnecessary restrictions on their search string to steer the number of study records, which, in turn, increases the likelihood of finding all or close to all relevant studies for the review in the given databases.
 Moreover, it makes it possible to screen literature for extreme-sized reviews (Shemilt et al., 2014, 2016) that would otherwise have been considered unmanageable and/or unremunerative for humans.
-Second, this approach can be all-important in elevating the quality of reviews conducted by single researchers restricted by resources such as low budgets and/or time.
+Second, this approach can be all-important in elevating the quality of reviews conducted by single researchers restricted by resources such as limited budgets and/or time.
 Third, we believe that a huge potential exists in combining traditional automated tools and GPT modeling.
-For example, GPT API models could play a key part in validating a decided stopping rule (Campos et al., 2023; König et al., 2023) whereto it could partly be used to screen records close to the stopping rule on the wrong side, and partly be used to more precisely detect relevant studies on the right side of a given stopping rule, thereby reducing the risk of relevant studies being overlooked.
+For example, GPT API models could play a key role in validating a decided stopping rule (Campos et al., 2023; König et al., 2023) whereto it could partly be used to screen records close to the stopping rule on the wrong side, and partly be used to more precisely detect relevant studies on the right side of a given stopping rule, thereby reducing the risk of relevant studies being overlooked.
 Combining traditional tools and GPT screening could furthermore reduce the cost of using GPT API models since it reduces the number of titles and abstracts needed to be screened by the GPT API models.
-Another application could also be that GPT API models are used together with prioritization resampling algorithms such as the one suggested by Hou and Tipton (2024) to come closer to reaching recall rates closer to 100%, which are generally considered unattainable when using stochastic algorithms.
+Another application could also be that GPT API models are used together with prioritization resampling algorithms such as the one suggested by Hou and Tipton (2024), thereby making it possible to reach recall values closer to 1, which is generally considered unattainable when using stochastic algorithms.
 Fourth, even if reviewers prefer to use duplicate human screening, we think that using a GPT API model as a third screener would be valuable since it can guard against missing relevant studies due to human screener drifting.

 To recapitulate, we believe that using GPT API models can change duplicate TAB screening in high-quality reviews across all kinds of scientific disciplines.
 In fact, we envision that the GPT-4 models will perform even more adequately when used on more structured abstracts as typically found in medicine.
-Moreover, we think this is an ideal use case where artificial intelligence (AI) can meaningfully take on rigid human labor, and where no legal issues arise.
+We think TAB screening is an ideal use case where artificial intelligence (AI) can meaningfully take on rigid human labor, and where no legal issues arise.
 Even more edifying, GPT API model screening can ensure a more rapid transfer of usable knowledge to research, practice, and policy, which ultimately underpins the core rationale for doing systematic reviews.

 ACKNOWLEDGEMENT